 Submission: April, 2017

 On the eve of the provisional entry into force of the Canada-Europe Free Trade Agreement, understanding its implications should be a top priority for any company wishing to expand its activities over the course of the next few years.
-The vote held on February 15th at the European Parliament in favour of the ratification of the Agreement makes its entry into force imminent.
+The vote held at the European Parliament in favour of the ratification of the Agreement makes its entry into force imminent.
 The Agreement will open the door to the vast European market for Canadian businesses, a market representing on average thousands of billions of dollars per year with a population of 500 million.

 Provisional entry into force

 - 90% of the Agreement will be in force

 - The date is still uncertain, possibly as soon as June 2017

 - Access to the European Union market, which includes 28 States and 500 million consumers;

 - Elimination of custom duties on 98% of tariff lines;

 - Projected increase of $324 million per year in Québec exports to the European Union by 2022;

 - Projected 20% increase of exchanges with Europe;